milesdwilliams15/Teaching/DPR 201/Notes/02_selecting_on_the_dv.md

   filter(turnout == 1)
 ```

-With this data, can we answer the question: did getting a call increase
+With this filtered data, do you think we can figure out if getting a
-turnout?
+call increased turnout?
 Let’s see:

 ``` r
 Data_turnout %>%